greenelab/deep-review/sections/03_categorize.md

 clearly illustrates the potential that can be unlocked from images stored in electronic health records.

+Potential remaining topics: #122 & #151 looked interesting from an early glance.

 #### Electronic Health Records

 `TODO: @brettbj to incorporate